Tilting modules and dominant dimension with respect to injective modules

 \section{Introduction}

-Tilting theory gives a universal method to construct derived equivalences and is considered as one of the effective tools in the study of many areas of mathematics (e.g., the representation theories of finite dimensional algebras, finite groups and algebraic groups, algebraic geometry, and algebraic topology).
+Tilting theory gives a universal method to construct derived equivalences and is considered as one of the effective tools in the study of many areas of mathematics (for example, the representation theories of finite dimensional algebras, finite groups and algebraic groups, algebraic geometry, and algebraic topology).
 In this theory, the notion of tilting modules plays a crucial role.
 More precisely, the endomorphism algebras of tilting modules are derived equivalent to the original algebra.
 Hence it is important to give a construction of tilting modules for a given algebra.

-In \cite{CBS17}, Crawley-Boevey--Sauter give a new characterisation of artin algebras with global dimension at most two to be Auslander algebras by the existence of certain tilting modules.
+In \cite{CBS17}, Crawley-Boevey--Sauter give a new characterization of which artin algebras with global dimension at most two are Auslander algebras via the existence of certain tilting modules contained in $\Fac_{1}(I)\cap \Sub^{1}(I)$, where $I$ is a maximal projective-injective direct summand of $A$.
+Here for each $i\ge 1$ and an $A$-module $Q$, $\Sub^{i}(Q)$ is the full subcategory of $\mod A$ whose objects are those $X$ for which there is an exact sequence

+such that $Q^{j} \in \add Q$ for each $0 \le j \le i-1$.
+Dually, we define $\Fac_{i}(Q)$ (see Definition \ref{def-subfac}).
 As a refinement, Nguyen--Reiten--Todorov--Zhu show the following theorem.

-\begin{theorem}[{\cite[Lemma 1.1]{CBS17}} and {\cite[Theorem 3.3.4]{NRTZ19}}] Let $A$ be a non-semisimple artin algebra and $I$ a maximal projective-injective direct summand of $A$.
-Let $\mathcal{C}:=\Fac_{1}(I)\cap \Sub^{1}(I)$.
-Then $\dom A \ge 2$ if and only if there exists a unique basic tilting module such that its projective dimension is exactly one and it is contained in $\mathcal{C}$. \end{theorem}
+\begin{theorem}[{\cite[Lemma 1.1]{CBS17}} and {\cite[Theorem 3.3.4]{NRTZ19}}] Let $A$ be a non-self-injective artin algebra and $I$ a maximal projective-injective direct summand of $A$.
+Then $\dom A \ge 2$ if and only if there exists a unique basic tilting module such that its projective dimension is exactly one and it is contained in $\Fac_{1}(I)\cap \Sub^{1}(I)$. \end{theorem}

-In particular, since an artin algebra $A$ is an Auslander algebra if and only if it satisfies $\gl A \le 2 \le \dom A$, we obtain a new characterisation of artin algebras to be Auslander algebras by the existence of certain tilting modules.
-Furthermore, Pressland--Sauter \cite{PrSa} characterise minimal $n$-Auslander--Gorenstein algebras (i.e., $\id A \le n+1 \le \dom A$) and $n$-Auslander algebras (i.e., $\gl A \le n+1 \le \dom A$) by using tilting modules with finite projective dimension.
+In particular, since an artin algebra $A$ is an Auslander algebra if and only if it satisfies $\gl A \le 2 \le \dom A$, we obtain a new characterization of artin algebras to be Auslander algebras by the existence of certain tilting modules.
+Furthermore, Pressland--Sauter \cite{PrSa} characterize minimal $n$-Auslander--Gorenstein algebras (that is, $\id A \le n+1 \le \dom A$) and $n$-Auslander algebras (that is, $\gl A \le n+1 \le \dom A$) by using tilting modules with finite projective dimension.
 For details of these algebras, see \cite{IS18} and \cite{I07} respectively.